TELEVISION POLICY MANUAL

 Students will not make any adjustments to equipment.
 This includes going behind faceplates and changing settings or going behind equipment and rewiring it.
 If you have to unscrew something, then that means you should not be trying to make adjustments to it.

 All video will be checked before airing on any show.
-If it does not meet the requirements outlined above or is technically incorrect, it and the story, and its video, will be pulled from the newscast.
+If it does not meet the requirements or is technically incorrect, it and the story, and its video, will be pulled from the newscast.

 If we are on the air, immediately go to black and kill the microphones.